Black Hat SEO is used to achieve a high rank in search results. This is against search engine guidelines and leads your site to the penalty.

 As I said already, Black Hat SEO is against search engine guidelines and get a high ranking.
 But your site can be completely removed from search results over time.

-Below are mentioned Black Hat techniques that can harm your Google Ranking.
+Below are mentioned bad SEO techniques that can harm your Google Ranking.

 1. Keyword Stuffing